 Renewal Corporation construction personnel at the J.C.
 Boyle Development will receive an initial orientation describing the details of this Oregon Traffic Management Plan.
 All related training will be documented by the Kiewit safety adviser.
-Personnel will be given a copy of the vehicle movement plan related to their role in the construction area and a copy of each vehicle movement plan will be posted and available at each entry gate and area for review.

 The Oregon Traffic Management Plan will be updated as needed if additional risk areas are encountered or to improve best management practices.